mistermeta69/microRobotTurtle/README.md

-Robot Control Language                         Sept.
-1994 Version 1.1                                    Rev01 Nov.
+# Robot Control Language                         Sept.
 1994
+# Version 1.1                                    Rev01 Nov.
+1994

-Introduction
+## Introduction
 	What it is:
 	The robot control language is a small programming environment that can be used to teach procedural programming.
 The programs control the movement of a virtual robot through a user defined maze.
 	Robot and maze are displayed in two dimensions on any VGA screen.

-What you need to run robot programs:
+### What you need to run robot programs:
-	The programs must be saved in a text file with the file extension ".C", for example "assign1.c" is a valid file name.
+	The programs must be saved in a text file with the file extension ".c", for example "assign1.c" is a valid file name.

 	You need a Turbo C or C++ DOS version compiler to compile and run the programs you write.
 Source code can be entered using any text